matthewsegovia/MajoranaNeutrinoHunt/README.md

 - Tail Slope:
 - Delayed Charge Recovery (DCR): The area above the tail slope to the peak of the rise.
 - Fourier Transform (LFPR):

-- Energy Peak
+- Energy Peak:

-- Area Growth Rate (AGR)
+- Area Growth Rate (AGR):

 The Master.py file contains all these parameters combined and requriements.txt file lists all the python packages needed prior to running the code.